 With dedicated teams at Walmart and Brand Networks driving the local social strategy, associates stay informed and aligned on Walmart’s business goals, while receiving support and empowerment to use their creative freedom to bring that strategy to life in their content.
 Not only does this result in targeted–yet uniform–local messaging across communities, but it also creates brand loyalty within the company.

 Content about an associate promotion or anniversary quickly turns into a viral post picking up national traction.
 In fact, Walmart’s national social accounts often source content from their local pages to piggyback off the results stores are seeing with their local social presence.

 Polished content is on its way out for social and authenticity is what the customer is craving.

 Local store accounts managed by associates allow Walmart to give the customer what they want, while staying true to their brand and associates.

 A Culture of Influence

 Taking things one step further, Walmart’s developed a program specifically for those associates that want to take their influence to the next level.
 For those championing the store’s social pages, they have an opportunity to gain clout at a national level by opting into Walmart’s Spotlight program.
-Associates a part of Spotlight are equipped with what they need to take part in broader Walmart social media campaigns while sometimes earning for the content they create.
+Associates that are a part of Spotlight are equipped with what they need to take part in broader Walmart social media campaigns while sometimes yearning for the content they create.
 With over 1,500 Spotlight influencers, Walmart is definitely on to something.